 that you may bring salvation to the ends of the earth.’”

 When the Gentiles heard this, they were glad and honored the word of the Lord; and all who were appointed for eternal life believed.

-Ask any church planter worth her salt how that works out?!
+Ask any church planter worth her salt how that works out!
 We must go to those who actually want us and need us and whose lives are crying out for help.
 In too many cases, unfortunately, that’s a long way from First Methodist (but it doesn’t have to be).
-It’s why we love to see churches and church plants like this one and this one and this one and this one and this one and this one and this one and this one and I could go on and on.
-(Send me an email and tell me who should be in that last “on.”) ;0)
+It’s why we love to see churches and church plants like this one and this one and this one and this one and this one and this one and this one and this one and this one and this one and I could go on and on.
+(Send me an email and tell me who should be in that last “on.”)

-Wesley started in the refined elite in the tall steeple churches but soon found himself out in the undignified fields with unsophisticated coal miners.
-Could this be one of the signs of where the Holy Spirit is working– those that want you the most?
+Wesley started with the refined elite in the tall steeple churches but soon found himself out in the undignified fields with unsophisticated coal miners.
+Could this be one of the signs of where the Holy Spirit is working—those that want you the most?
 Be on the lookout for those people who are eager to “continue in the grace of God.”
 That’s where the Spirit is working.

 COME HOLY SPIRIT!